 Almost always happens in Criminal Minds.
 Because the UnSubs are usually serial killers, they'll still have targets after the team has identified them, and sure enough, as the team visits the UnSub's house, they discover that he's moved on to his next kill, and they catch up to him when he's seconds away from finishing his next murder.

-Tragically averted in an episode of Deep Space 9.
+Averted in an episode of Star Trek: Deep Space Nine.
 While the crew of the Defiant looks like they'll be able to save a stranded Federation officer they've been in contact with it turns out they were too late.
 Worse, they were several years too late because they had actually been unwittingly sending messages to the recent past before she had died.

 The "just in time" trope is a very common staple in professional wrestling.
 Several ways this can be carried out: